 - Building a rural practice

 - Telemedicine and teleradiology

 - Managing high school athletics from the sidelines

 - End of life care – how it differs in rural America

 As a Rural Medicine Educational Pathway student, you will be required to:

 - Maintain enrollment in the College of Podiatric Medicine & Surgery with passing grades in all courses and remain in good academic standing at all times

-- Become active in at least one DMU Area Health Education Center program for K-12 and/or undergraduate students on campus
+- Become active in at least one DMU student club or organization on campus

 - Complete the Rural Medicine Educational Pathway curriculum

 - Participate in selected rural clinical rotations in Iowa rural communities during year four